Homelessness harmonisation guidance

 Homelessness is a devolved matter in the United Kingdom (UK), so homelessness statistics are produced by each UK country separately.

 Statutory homelessness and rough sleeping are the two main concepts of homelessness which are collected in each country and published as official statistics.

 What have we done to help?

-To provide you with a better understanding of the comparability of homelessness statistics, we have published a feasibility report looking into the harmonisation of definitions of homelessness in UK official statistics.
+To provide you with an in-depth understanding of the comparability of homelessness statistics, in February 2019 we published a feasibility report looking into the harmonisation of definitions of homelessness in UK official statistics.

 Further work on housing statistics